twosigma/Cook/scheduler/docs/design-docs/job-groups.md

 And parameters will point to either nil in the case of all the type except `host-placement.type/attribute-equals` which will point to a entity with a single attribute `host-placement.attribute-equals/attribute` which will be a string.

+### Changes to the api

+The group entity will have a field "host_placement" which will be a map with a field "type" and a field "parameters". "type" will take a value in the set {"unique", "balanced", "one", "attribute-equals" and "all"}. "parameters" will be a map and the keys in the map will be dependent on the "type".
+At the moment, the only valid key will be "attribute" and applies to "attribute-equals".
+If "attribute" is not defined when using "attribute-equals", we should throw an exception.

+If "host-placement" is not defined, it defaults to {"type": "all"}.